ScienceBoard: Evaluating Multimodal Autonomous Agents in Realistic Scientific Workflows: Introduction

 Building upon \ours, we curate a benchmark comprising \numtasks tasks that encompass scientific experiment workflows drawn from six scientific domains, including algebra, biochemistry, theorem proving, geographic information systems, astronomy, and scientific documentation.
 These high-quality and challenging tasks are meticulously designed by annotators with disciplinary backgrounds, simulating the daily routines faced by human scientists.
 Task completion requires agents to interact with the system via CLI and GUI, exercising a wide range of capabilities—including visual and textual reasoning, tool manipulation, coding, mathematics, spatial understanding, and deep domain-specific knowledge.
 Unlike widely used desktop applications, scientific software exhibits considerable complexity in I/O formats.
 Consequently, we reconfigure all software involved to ensure the accuracy and reliability of execution-based evaluation.
 We design a suite of evaluation functions that verify task completion by retrieving the internal states of the system.

-We evaluate state-of-the-art LLMs and VLMs as agents on \ours, incorporating both proprietary models and their open-source counterparts.
-Across different observation settings, the average success rate of these agents ranges between 0\% to 15\%, with performance peaking at 20\% in the most favorable subcategories.
-This demonstrates that current \cuas, while promising, remain far from capable of serving as scientific assistants.
+We evaluate widely used LLMs and VLMs as agents on \ours, incorporating both proprietary models and their open-source counterparts.
+Across different observation settings, the average success rate of agents ranges between 0\% to 15\%, with performance peaking at 20\% in the most favorable subcategories.
+This demonstrates that current \cuas, while promising, remain far from capable of serving as scientific assistants, largely due to their limited action capability and domain knowledge.
 Our analysis further reveals their inherent limitations and explores design principles for developing more agents for science.